 Protestants are the ones who object that Catholic doctrine is not based on Scripture!
 As a Protestant, however, I found no Scriptural basis for me to be the sole and final interpreter of Sacred Scripture.
 When I take on that role, I place myself outside the four corners of the Holy Bible.
 Continue reading “According to your Word”

 Does is really matter which church?
 I believed the Bible and I really wanted to follow Jesus.
 But what does that even mean?
 Continue reading “Any church but Rome, right?”

 Backroads in the Bible Belt

 “Let not your heart be troubled: ye believe in God, believe also in me.
 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.”
 (John 14:1-3, KJV).

-Sitting on my dad’s bed, reading the Gospel of Saint John, Continue reading “All Roads Lead To Rome”
+Among my earliest memories: reading John 14 with my Dad.
+Continue reading “All Roads Lead To Rome”

 This is the excerpt for your very first post.

 Because it’s true.

 Since the real answer gets long and complicated, I started this blog.
 But the short answer cannot be overlooked: it was a matter of conscience.
 Continue reading “Why does a Baptist-turned-Reformed-Presbyterian enter the Roman Catholic Church?”